fachat/upet_fpga/README.md

   - $b8xx
 - Bit 3-7: unused, must be 0

+The start of the colour window in video RAM is moved according to the bits 0-2 of the video window register.
-Note that the colour RAM window at $8800-$8fff maps correspondingly to start at
+So, the colour RAM window at $8800-$8fff maps correspondingly to start at
   - $c0xx
   - $c8xx
   - ...
   - $f8xx

+#### 8296 mode

+In the 8296 mode, the colour window is switched off, and normal video memory is mapped instead (i.e. the full 4k of video window is mapped into the character memory.

+Also, the following 4k of RAM at $9xxx are written to the video memory as well.
+This implements the 8296's ROM-on-read and write-through-to-video-RAM approach here.

+As a result, only bit 2 is valid from the Video window register.

 ### 8296 control port